-As at September 30, 2020, there were no fees payable to related parties, other than a management fee of \$1.4M payable to CIM.
+As at December 31, 2020, there were no fees payable to related parties, other than a management fee of \$1.5M payable to CIM.

-During the nine month period ended September 30, 2020, Urbana, as lender, issued loans to three directors of the Corporation, Charles A. V. Pennock, George D. Elliott and Michael B. C. Gundy.
+During the year ended December 31, 2020, Urbana, as lender, issued loans to three directors of the Corporation, Charles A. V. Pennock, George D. Elliott and Michael B. C. Gundy.
 Each loan agreement provides for a revolving credit facility of up to \$100,000 for each such director, which they may use for the sole purpose of purchasing Urbana shares.
 Interest is charged at the interest rate used by the Canada Revenue Agency to calculate taxable benefits for employees and shareholders from interest-free and low-interest loans.
 The securities of Urbana purchased by each director with funds advanced under each revolving credit facility are held in a broker's account as security for the loan.
-As at September 30, 2020, the total outstanding principal amount of such loans is \$149,463, being \$50,090, \$26,921 and \$72,452 in respect of Messrs.
+As at December 31, 2020, the total outstanding principal amount of such loans is \$149,463, being \$50,090, \$26,921 and \$72,452 in respect of Messrs.
 Elliott, Gundy and Pennock respectively.
-As at September 30, 2020, Messrs.
-Elliott, Gundy and Pennock have purchased, respectively, 19,000 Common Shares, 9,900 Common Shares, and 6,000 Common Shares and 20,000 Class A Shares, of the Corporation with funds borrowed under each respective credit facility.
+As at December 31, 2020, Messrs.
+Elliott, Gundy and Pennock new purchased, respectively, 19,000 Common Shares, 9,900 Common Shares, and 6,000 Common Shares and 20,000 Class A Shares, of the Corporation with funds borrowed under each respective credit facility.